morgan-se/svelte-blog/src/posts/understanding-spring.md

 }
 ```

-And then when we run JUnit, it just knows exactly which methods are tests, and which aren't (like our `helper` function above).
+And then when we run JUnit, it knows exactly which methods are tests, and which aren't (like our `helper` function above).
 We'll discuss briefly how it does that when looking at Reflection.

 However one important part about Java Annotations that I want to highlight is they are simply defined in Java code.
 They are something you yourself can write and use in your code, not just something built into frameworks.